Catastrophe Bonds and Other Event-Linked Securities

-The global market for event-linked securities, first developed in the mid-1990s, has experienced record growth during 2013, with over $19 billion in “catastrophe bonds” now outstanding.
+The global market for event-linked securities, first developed in the mid-1990s, reached record levels in 2014, with over $22.4 billion in "catastrophe bonds" now outstanding.
 At present, these products are not offered directly to individual investors.
 But various funds, including mutual funds and closed-end funds, have purchased or are authorized to purchase them on behalf of individual investors.
 While not widespread, holdings of event-linked securities in these funds—especially high income funds—are also not unusual.

 Event-linked securities currently offer higher interest rates than similarly rated corporate bonds.
 But, if a triggering catastrophic event occurs, holders can lose most or all of their principal and unpaid interest payments.
 This is precisely what happened to funds that owned bonds linked to U.S. hurricane risk when Hurricane Katrina struck.

 We are re-issuing this alert to describe how event-linked securities work and to help investors determine whether and to what extent the funds they hold invest in event-linked securities.